Anthony Hardy: Arrest and trial

-On 30 December 2002, a homeless person scavenging in rubbish bins found the dismembered body parts of two women, wrapped in black plastic bin-liners.
+On 30 December 2002, a homeless person scavenging in school bins found the dismembered body parts of two women, wrapped in black plastic bin-liners.
 The victims were identified as Bridgette MacClennan, 34, and Elizabeth Valad, 29.
 The investigation led to Hardy, who was arrested a week later.
-He had gone on the run, but was spotted by an off-duty policeman when he went to University College Hospital to collect his prescription for insulin.
+He had gone on the run but was spotted by an off-duty policeman when he went to University College Hospital to collect his prescription for insulin.
 During a search of the grounds of the hospital, Hardy was found hiding behind bins.
 A fight took place as he resisted arrest, during the course of which a police officer was knocked unconscious and another officer was stabbed through the hand and had his eye dislocated from its socket.
 Despite suffering these injuries, the wounded police officer held Hardy until backup arrived and he was arrested at the scene.
 A subsequent search of his flat found evidence, including old blood stains, indicating the two women had been killed and dismembered there.
 Both had died over the Christmas holidays.

-Under arrest, Hardy simply replied "no comment" to every question put to him by police.
-He was eventually charged with the murders of both MacClennan and Valad, and of White, the woman whose death had originally been put down to natural causes.
+Under arrest, Hardy replied "no comment" to every question put to him by police.
+He was charged with the murders of both MacClennan and Valad, and of White, the woman whose death had originally been put down to natural causes.
 At his trial in November 2003 Hardy, despite his initial lack of cooperation with the police, abruptly changed his plea to guilty to all three counts of murder and was sentenced to life imprisonment.
 Because of Hardy's history of psychiatric problems and violent behaviour, an independent enquiry was announced into his care.
+A November 2003 article written for The Evening Standard by Hugh Dougherty and Finian Davern suggested that Hardy was a pornography-obsessed necrophile who derived sexual gratification from posing and photographing his victims’ nude corpses, and a BBC News article from the same month suggested that this photography was his primary motivation for the murders.

 Hardy was diagnosed with a personality disorder.
 In May 2010, a High Court judge decided that Hardy should never be released from prison, placing him on the list of whole life tariff prisoners.
 Mr Justice Keith, sitting in London, said: "This is one of those exceptionally rare cases in which life should mean life."

 Death

-Hardy died of COVID 19 in prison on 26 November 2020, aged 69.
+Hardy died of pneumonia at HM Prison Frankland, County Durham, on 25 November 2020, aged 69.

 Possible links to other murders

-It was originally reported that police believed Hardy was possibly connected to the unsolved cases of two sex workers found dismembered and dumped in the River Thames, and up to five or six other murders that bore marked similarities to the ones for which he was convicted, but where not enough evidence was available directly implicating him.
-However, one of the murders Hardy was originally linked to, that of London sex worker Paula Fields whose body was dumped in the Thames in 2001, was in fact solved in 2011 when John Sweeney was convicted of her murder.
+It was originally reported that police believed Hardy was possibly connected to the unsolved cases of two prostitutes found dismembered and dumped in the River Thames, and up to five or six other murders that bore marked similarities to the ones for which he was convicted but where not enough evidence was available directly implicating him.
+One of the murders Hardy was originally linked to, that of Paula Fields whose body was dumped in the Regents Canal in 2001, was solved in 2011 when John Sweeney was convicted of her murder.